lorenzofranze/auction-and-selling-campaign/README.md

 # Online learning applications: Reinforcement Learning

-*This project was developed between July and September 2024, at Politecnico University of Milan.*
+*This project was developed between July and September 2024, at Politecnico of Milan.*

 The goal of the project is to design online learning algorithms to handle a marketing campaign to sell products.
 This includes:
 * **An advertising campaign**